Data display and visualization

 d.out.file myslopecolor

-Now set the histogram equalized color table, and save the new slope map.
+Now change to the histogram equalized color table, and save the new slope map.

 r.colors -e myslope color=bgyr